-The Virtual Platform (VP) Specification (VIPS) aims to provide RD stakeholders (see chapter 1.1) with resources relevant to RD research with guidance on possibilities of how their resource can become part of the VP.
-It depicts the overall structure of the VP (architecture, design and development principles), the use case design cycle supported by the VP, the components required to link resources to the VP and the agreed guidelines and standards.
+The Virtual Platform (VP) Specification (VIPS) depicts the overall structure of the VP (architecture, design and development principles), the use case design cycle supported by the VP, the components required to link resources to the VP and the agreed guidelines and standards.
 Its level of detail aims at the IT managerial level, not at the implementation level.
 For more granular details, links to relevant documents are provided.
+RD Resource owners looking for connecting their resources to the VP should consult the VP onboarding document which can be found at https://vp-onboarding-doc.readthedocs.io/en/latest/.